Dr. Marcello Cattaneo

 Areas of competence:

-I was trained as a literary scholar in the English Faculties of Oxford (BA, DPhil) and Cambridge (MPhil), where my interests gradually came to focus on early modern intellectual and religious cultures, and especially on the intersection of humanist philology, theological polemics, and satire.
-At the core of my work is a desire to study how disparate texts travel across linguistic, cultural, and temporal boundaries––how they are reinvented, serve different purposes, and form new knowledge.
-I believe my work to be ‘literary’ in this expanded sense.
+I was trained as a literary scholar in Oxford (BA, DPhil) and Cambridge (MPhil), where my interests came to focus on early modern intellectual and religious cultures, and especially on the intersection of humanist philology, theological polemics, and satire.
+At the core of my work is a desire to study how disparate texts travel across linguistic, religious, cultural, and temporal boundaries––how they are reinvented, serve different purposes, and form new knowledge.
+My work is ‘literary’ in this expanded sense.

-My original research studied the use of satire in scholarly and theological polemics around the turn of the eighteenth century, especially through the prism of the early writings of Jonathan Swift.
-The monograph (in progress) stemming from this work will explore the multifaceted and polyglot world of learning with which literary texts of this period engaged.
+I began by studying the use of satire in scholarly and theological polemics around the turn of the eighteenth century, particularly through the prism of the early writings of Jonathan Swift and the European dimensions of his intellectual background and reception (the latter especially in eighteenth-century Germany).

-My more recent research concerns biblical philology, and especially the place of Hebrew and Jewish sources in Christian scholarship and theology.
-The course of study that I plan to pursue at the Polonsky Academy will deal in particular with the use of Jewish mystical texts in Reformed and Lutheran learning between the seventeenth and the eighteenth centuries.
+My more recent research concerns biblical philology and the place of Hebrew and Jewish sources in Christian scholarship and theology, especially in Latin-writing Europe north of the Alps.
+At the Polonsky Academy my project explores the use of Jewish “mystical” texts in Reformed and Lutheran erudition between the seventeenth and the eighteenth centuries.

 Before coming to Jerusalem, I was a Junior Research Fellow at Magdalen College, Oxford.
-I have also held short visiting positions at the Oxford Centre for Hebrew and Jewish Studies and Marsh’s Library, Dublin.
+I have also held short visiting positions at the Descartes Centre (University of Utrecht), the Oxford Centre for Hebrew and Jewish Studies and Marsh’s Library, Dublin.

 Publications: